 - 1 clove garlic

-- 1 bunch asparagus, trimmed and cut into 2-inch pieces
+- 1 bunch asparagus trimmed and cut into 2-inch pieces (about 2 cups)

-Assemble the salad.
-Add the lettuce, watercress, radicchio, asparagus and chickpeas to a large bowl.
+- Add the lettuce, watercress, radicchio, asparagus and chickpeas to a large bowl.
 Add about half of the dressing, and toss to coat.
-Top with the almonds, parsley and feta, and then drizzle on the rest of the dressing.
+Top with the walnuts, parsley and feta, and then drizzle on the rest of the dressing.

 - Roasted Cauliflower Salad with Creamy Cashew Dressing

 - Avocado and Chickpea Salad